egoist/react-jest/README.md

 ## Features

 - `.js|jsx` files are transformed with `babel-preset-react-app` which is used by `create-react-app`, you can also use custom `.babelrc`.
-- Run tests in node enviroment by default.
+- Run tests in `jsdom` enviroment by default.
 - Importing css files would return an empty object, while importing other kinds of file would return the path to it.
 - Support all Jest cli options.
 - Support API usage.